 - Surgery for a blockage

-- Careful cleaning of the environment and removal of any potential toxic substances
+- Careful cleaning of the environment and removal of any potentially toxic substances

 How to Prevent Vomiting in Birds